 Natural Barriers Against Infection

-Mucous membranes, such as the lining of the mouth, nose, and eyelids, are also effective barriers.
+Mucous membranes, such as the lining of the mouth, nose, vagina, and eyelids, are also effective barriers.
 Typically, mucous membranes are coated with secretions that fight microorganisms.
 For example, the mucous membranes of the eyes are bathed in tears, which contain an enzyme called lysozyme that attacks bacteria and helps protect the eyes from infection.

 The Blood